 Follow your manufacturer’s advice for keeping sensors clean and read the manual to ensure you understand how the system works in your car.
 If you have any issues you can't solve, contact roadside assistance or a trusted mechanic for help.

-If you turn your engine on to help de-ice your windscreen, do not leave the vehicle.
-In Victoria, it’s illegal to leave a running vehicle unattended, and it also increases the risk of your vehicle being stolen.
+If you turn your engine on to help de-ice your windscreen, do not leave the vehicle unattended.
+As stated previously, it's illegal to leave a vehicle running if you will be more than three metres away from the closest part of the vehicle.
+It also increases the risk of your vehicle being stolen.
 Always remain in close proximity to your car and never leave it unlocked or running.

 Before driving, it is essential to have clear visibility through your windscreen.
 Completely remove all ice and frost to have a clear line of sight and stay safe on the road.